RUMD: A general purpose molecular dynamics package optimized to utilize GPU hardware down to a few thousand particles: Introduction

 \section{Introduction}

-This paper describes Roskilde University Molecular Dynamics (RUMD), a Graphical Processing Unit (GPU)-based molecular dynamics (MD) code developed to achieve good performance at small and medium system sizes, while remaining competitive with other GPU-MD codes at large sizes.
+This paper describes the Roskilde University Molecular Dynamics (RUMD) package.
+RUMD is a molecular dynamics\cite{Allen/Tildesley:1987,Frenkel/Smit:1996} (MD) code running on Graphical Processing Units (GPU's) from NVIDIA.
+RUMD was developed to achieve good performance at small and medium system sizes, while remaining competitive with other GPU-MD codes at large sizes.
 The attention paid to small sizes distinguishes RUMD from many other GPU-MD codes.
-It has been in development since 2009, and available as open-source software\cite{RUMD:2014}, since 2011.
-The newest version 3.1, was released May 2016.
+It has been in development since 2008, and available as open-source software\cite{RUMD:2014}, since 2011.
+The newest version 3.3, was released in June 2017.